sboesebeck/morphium/docs/poppydb.md

 brief window before the new primary has (re-)created the root user, during which root logins may transiently fail until that completes.

+For provisioning more than the one initial admin user declaratively, see [Bootstrapping users (`--users-file`)](#bootstrapping-users---users-file) below — a JSON file of users applied the same idempotent, primary-only, replication-riding way `--rootUser` is.

 **SSL with Docker:**
 ```dockerfile
 FROM openjdk:21-slim